BrunoRCE/IBScan/README.md

 # IBScan
-Fingerprint reader application demo using the ibscan sdk
+Fingerprint reader android application demo using the ibscan sdk